Horizontal cropped view of American Stanford dog hiding under a blanket

 • Bolting or trying to escape from the home or situation

+Some pet parents aren’t even aware that an unwanted behavior they’re seeing is caused by noise anxiety.
 For example, does your dog get upset when you take photographs using a flash?
 That may be noise anxiety!
 The flash may remind your dog of lightning, which may trigger them to feel frightened that a storm is coming.

 A Collie sits on a desert in Southern Colorado as a storm rolls in.

-(Picture Credit: MATTHEW PALMER/Getty Images)
+(Photo Credit: MATTHEW PALMER | Getty Images)

 Determining what caused your dog’s noise anxiety may be difficult to pinpoint.
 However, you may be able to trace the start of your dog’s anxiety to a traumatic incident such as being too close to a fireworks show or too close to a lightning strike and its subsequent thunder clap.